ziming/laravel-myinfo-sg/README.md

 `tokenType()`.
 Its access token and transaction-bound private DPoP key are excluded from debug and JSON output, and the object cannot be serialized.

+`getVerifiedUserInfo()` returns a `VerifiedUserInfo` DTO.
+Its `claims()` method exposes the full verified claim set, `subject()` exposes the subject that was matched to the ID token, and `personInfo()` returns the typed `person_info` array.
+UserInfo requires `person_info`, `iss`, `iat`, `sub`, and `aud`.
+Its `exp` claim is optional, but is validated when present.

+The authorization `nonce` is verified only in the ID token.
+UserInfo does not carry or require a nonce;
-Time-based ID-token checks use a fixed two-second clock-skew allowance.
-Beyond that allowance, the current time must be before `exp`, and `iat` must not be in the future.
+it is bound to the authenticated session by matching its `sub` to the verified ID-token subject.
+Time-based ID-token and UserInfo checks use a fixed two-second clock-skew allowance.
+Beyond that allowance, the current time must be before any applicable `exp`, and `iat` must not be in the future.

 `getAccessToken(string $code)` and `getAccessTokenFromValidatedCallback()` remain available as low-level compatibility methods.
 They return raw, unverified token-endpoint data.
 The string-only method also cannot validate callback `state` or `iss`.
 Do not treat either result as authenticated or use either method as the primary callback path in new integrations.

+`getUser(string $accessToken)` is also a low-level compatibility method.
+It verifies the UserInfo signature and required claim shapes through the shared processor, but a bare access-token string cannot prove that its UserInfo `sub` matches a verified ID token.
+Use `getVerifiedUserInfo($tokenSet)` for subject-bound data.

 ### Public JWKS Endpoint